yoyowallet/business-rules/README.md

 **time** - a Time value

-This rule variable accepts the following types of values:
+A rule variable accepts the following types of values:

+* string with format `%H:%M:%S`

+A variable can return the following types of values:

 * datetime
 * time